Laugslander/kpn-movies/README.md

 # KPN Development Assignment
+## How to run the application

+* Run the Spring Boot application
+* On start up, the application imports the data from the `movies.xml` and `profiles.json` files using Spring Batch
+* To query the application for movie suggestions, use the REST endpoint `localhost:8080/api/kpnmovies/v1/movie/suggestion/customer/id/{id}`

 ## Assignment description
 ### Input

 Given a movies.xml file with available movies and a profiles.json file with customer interests.

 ### Application

 Create a Java application that can process both input files and store the data in a local database.
 Your application can handle the following request: